Tameka Norris: Music

 In 2016 Norris released a conceptual rap album titled "Ivy League Ratchet" in conjunction with a four-person exhibition at the SVA Chelsea Gallery titled "The Beat Goes On".
 This album spoke about issues such as being a woman of color and attending an Ivy League school.

+Personal

+Norris is alternately known as Meka Jean, a name given to her during childhood.